An open API service indexing awesome lists of open source software.

 ```

-> ***All of the entry points (used as `{% vite '...' '...' %}`) should be added here***
+> **All entry points used with `{% vite '...' %}` must be included here.**

 ```sh

-# Start the django development server
+# Start the Django development server

 python manage.py runserver

-# Start the vite dev server
+# Start the Vite development server

 npm run dev